JamesAmato/cmb-ml/README.md

 - [ ] Run simulations v1
 - [ ] Make dev_pathX...py files into ... python notebooks and test scripts
 - [ ] Clean up (better names for files, get rid of testing/learning one-offs)
+- [ ] Use or remove configuration items
 - [ ] Are the CalTech maps the same as the ESA maps?
 Just need to load the maps and calculate the difference.
 - [x] Change the CalTech shell script to get the LFI maps as well.
 Or just... make a different script to get them from ESA.